HuntressDust/Project-IMPULSE/README.txt

 Changelog
 V1.121
 You can no longer attack yourself
-Increased cost of Drain, but increased its effectivness. the idea is that you cant just wait around and siphon health from your allies and repair
+Increased cost of Drain, but increased its effectiveness. the idea is that you cant just wait around and siphon health from your allies and repair
 	them unless you have a lot of focus
 Walls are now invalid targets for explosives.
-Before, your grenade would just be eathen and you'd loose your turn Two handed weapons are now held in both hands when you equip it while unarmed increased generation of flares and ammo, decreased Maids in the early game Exterminators now wander like Maids chasers now harass the player exclusivly you can now hack nano clouds.
+Before, your grenade would just be eaten and you'd loose your turn Two handed weapons are now held in both hands when you equip it while unarmed increased generation of flares and ammo, decreased Maids in the early game Exterminators now wander like Maids chasers now harass the player exclusively you can now hack nano clouds.